This Love (Pantera song): Music video

-The music video for "This Love" was directed by Kevin Kerslake and shows the band playing on a rooftop while smoke drifts over them.
+The music video for "This Love" was directed by Kevin Kerslake and shows the band playing on a rooftop in Los Angeles while smoke drifts over them.
 The chorus shows the band inside, playing on a stage, cutting between this and the rooftop.
 Phil Anselmo can be seen wearing a Down T-shirt.
 In a subplot, prostitution is shown with several prostitutes are doing random activities (such as seducing a man and another taking off a wig).
 This culminates when a particular prostitute gets into a cab which is occupied by another man, who tries to rape her.
 From the last moments of the video, it appears that she kills him, because she is seen dragging him from the cab and leaving him by the roadside.